k2wGG/Quantum_Random_Generator/README_EN.md

 ---

-## 📐 How It Works

-- **Random Number Generation:**
-  The application requests quantum random bytes from the ANU server.
-If the API is unavailable, it uses `os.urandom` as a fallback.

-- **"Password" Mode:**
-  A random password is generated based on a chosen character set (low, medium, or high complexity).
-After generation, the password can be encrypted using one of the methods:
-  - **AES:** Encrypts using AES-CBC.
-  - **PQ (Kyber + AES-GCM):** Demonstrates post-quantum encryption where Kyber (via kyber-py) encapsulates a key and the shared secret is used (after SHA256 derivation) with AES-GCM to encrypt the password.

-- **Validation:**
-  The application calculates entropy, compression ratio, and performs a χ²-test to assess the quality of the random data.

----

 ## 🔒 Quantum and Post-Quantum Technologies

 - **Quantum Entropy:**
   Utilized to generate truly random numbers based on quantum processes.

 - **Post-Quantum Encryption:**
-  The PQ mode demonstrates a hybrid encryption scheme where Kyber (via kyber-py) is used for key encapsulation and AES-GCM is applied for symmetric encryption.
+  The PQ mode demonstrates a hybrid encryption scheme where Kyber (via kyber-py) is used for key encapsulation, and the shared secret is processed via SHA256 to derive a symmetric key used by AES-GCM.
 This approach enhances the system's resilience against quantum attacks.

-- **Potential Extensions:**
+- **Future Extensions:**
-  Future enhancements could include integrating Quantum Key Distribution (QKD) or other quantum-resistant protocols for secure key exchange.
+  In the future, quantum key distribution (QKD) and other quantum-resistant protocols could be integrated for secure key exchange.

----

-## 📋 Additional Enhancements

-- **Logging:**
-  The application logs errors (for example, if the quantum API is unavailable).

-- **Flexible Configuration:**
-  Users can choose the generation mode, output format, password complexity, and encryption method via the web interface.

 ---